-Facial recognition is the latest tool for invasive surveillance systems that is becoming increasingly common in authoritarian countries like China, and to varying extents in the U.S., UK, and Australia, to name a few.
+Facial recognition is the latest tool for invasive surveillance systems that is becoming increasingly common in authoritarian countries, and to varying extents in the U.S., UK, and Australia, to name a few.

 Some legal breakthroughs against the technology have been made in a few states in the U.S., but the most cynical of us will know these battles are hard-won, if won at all.